CONTRIBUTORS

 Krista

-Krista Walton is the Digital Communications and Editorial Manager for the International Museum of Women.
+Krista Walton is the Digital Communications and Editorial Manager for the Global Fund for Women.
 She graduated from the University of Southern California with a BA in English and a minor in photography.
 Her writing has appeared in the Washington Post, L.A.
 City Beat, the Maui News, Washington City Paper, and Preservation magazine, among others.
 She's lived in Maui, Los Angeles, Cape Town, Washington, D.C., and now resides in San Francisco.
 Contact Krista by emailing kwalton@imow.org.

-Kate Stence Kate Stence is the Senior Editor of Her Blueprint as well as a Contributing Columnist on human rights and public health.
+Kate Stence Kate Stence is the Executive Editor of Her Blueprint as well as a Contributing Columnist on human rights and public health.
 A writer, editor, and an avid endurance runner, she has studied 18th Century Literature at the University of California Berkeley, feminist theory at Mills College, the French language at the Sorbonne, creative writing at New York University and the University of Iowa, as well as poetry at the Barnard Center for Research on Women.
-Currently, she is completing a dual Master's degree in Public Policy and International Law at the American University of Paris and Oxford University.
-In 2010, she completed the 85th Comrades Marathon, a 56 mile endurance event in South Africa, for Girls on the Run International and SoleMates.
-In 2011, she returned to run Comrades for Women for Women International.
+Recently, she completed a dual Master's degree in Public Policy and International Law at the American University of Paris and Oxford University.
+In 2010, she finished the 85th Comrades Marathon, a 56 mile endurance run in South Africa, for Girls on the Run International and SoleMates.
+In 2011, she returned to race Comrades for Women for Women International.

 Fortunata

-Fortunata Calabro holds a Bachelor's degree in Mathematics and is currently a Master's student in History of Art at Birckbeck University of London.
-Her passion for art and women’s rights drove her to combine her two fields of interest, specializing in feminism art.
+Fortunata Calabro holds a Bachelor's degree in Mathematics and a Master's student in History of Art at Birckbeck University of London.
+Her passion for art and women’s rights drove her to combine her two fields of interest, specializing in gender.
 Her interests are the current situation of women artists in the Arab countries and South America.
-She is the assistant manager for Pinta The Latin American Art Show in London and New York, and has curated several independent shows in Rome and Barcelona.
+She is the Production Manager for Pinta The Latin American Art Show in London and New York, and has curated several independent shows in Rome and Barcelona.
 She is also an independent contributor for galleries in London as well as for art collectors and professional artists.
 She has worked at the Italian Cultural Institute in Barcelona and at the Vittoriano Museum in Rome.
+She had conducted research for the Wallace Collection in London and the Queen’s Museum in NY.

-Karen Karen Offen is an historian and independent scholar at the Clayman Institute for Gender Research, Stanford University.
+Karen Offen is an historian and independent scholar at the Clayman Institute for Gender Research, Stanford University.
 She holds a doctorate in modern and contemporary history from Stanford University.
 She has authored and co-edited many books, with a focus on the history of women, gender, and feminism from a political perspective.
-She writes Clio Talks Back, I.M.O.W.'s history blog.
+She writes Clio Talks Back, Her Blueprint's history blog.

 SimbaSimba Shani Kamaria Russeau is a multimedia storyteller living in the Middle East North Africa.
 She has worked as a photographer, radio correspondent and writer in many countries, including East Timor, South Korea, Philippines, Haiti, Japan, the US, Lebanon and Dubai.
 She has conducted several workshops with streets kids, ex-prisoners, children of migrant workers and refugees on the use of photography and interviewing as a tool for self-empowerment in underrepresented communities as means of dealing with racism, poverty, prejudice and war.
 Simba recently completed a one year study on the culture of racism in Lebanon.
 She is currently working on multimedia essays documenting displaced faces around the world, migrant workers, Black Arabs and women in the MENA region, and is the founder and organizer of the "Taste Culture" events initiative and the 24/7 Campaign.